mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

     ```
 3. Run `terraform plan -generate-config-out=free_cluster.tf`.
 This should generate a `free_cluster.tf` file with your Free cluster in it.
 4. Run `terraform apply`.
 You should see the resource(s) imported: `Apply complete!
 Resources: 1 imported, 0 added, 0 changed, 0 destroyed.`
 5. Re-use existing [Terraform expressions](https://developer.hashicorp.com/terraform/language/expressions).
-All fields in the generated configuration will have static values.
+All fields in the generated configuration have static values.
 Look in your previous configuration for:
    - variables, for example: `var.project_id`
    - Terraform keywords, for example: `for_each`, `count`, and `depends_on`
 6. Replace your existing clusters with the ones from `free_cluster.tf` and run `terraform state rm mongodbatlas_serverless_instance.serverlessInstanceName`.
-Without this step, Terraform will create a plan to delete your existing cluster.
+Without this step, Terraform creates a plan to delete your existing cluster.
 7. Remove the import block created in step 2.
 8. Re-run `terraform apply` to ensure you have no planned changes: `No changes.
 Your infrastructure matches the configuration.`